Create a Website Account - Manage notification subscriptions, save form progress and more.

 Owner/tenant applicants must know who they are buying/renting the property from to initiate service.
 Applicants must go to the Utility Billing service window and fill out a contract in person.
-There is a $35 service fee and a deposit due at time of service request.
+If the home is a new build construction or if you are tenant, you must have of Certificate of Occupancy issued by City of Bellaire Permits Department prior to moving into the home and prior to establishing a City of Bellaire utility account.
+There is a $90 service fee and a deposit due at time of service request.
 The deposits are: owner - $50, tenant - $100, and commercial - $100.
 Owner and tenant deposits are refundable (applied as an account credit) after 12 consecutive months of good pay history.
 Commercial deposits are released upon termination of account if the account is paid in full.

 No. City ordinance requires garbage service for each residential account with water service.

 No. All active contracts are billed for services.
 If you will be out of your home for an extended period of time, you can request to terminate your service.
-To reinstate service, you will be required to pay a service fee and deposit as described in item describing requirements above.
+To reinstate service, you will be required to pay a service fee and deposit as described above in Item 5.

 When you sign up for service with the City, you agree to pay for services rendered at the particular address.
 If you do not notify us that you are moving and desire to terminate services, we will continue to bill you unless the new occupant comes in to open an account and initiate service.
 Even if you move, you are contractually responsible for charges at the address until services are terminated.

 Payments are due before 5:00 pm of the second Friday of each month.

 We have several payment options available to you.

 We accept cash, personal checks, money orders, and most major credit cards.
 Click Here to Pay Online

 Yes, recurring payments may be set up.
 There are two (2) methods: